Facelift in Ann Arbor Plastic Surgery

 Facial aging is a process that affects us all.
 As time goes on, wrinkles start to deepen, there is increased hollowing around the eyes and cheeks, and the soft tissues and skin start to sag, leading to jowls and hanging skin in the neck.
 While non-invasive treatments can help minimize the effects of aging over time, at some point you may reach the point where a facelift is the best option to achieve your desired appearance.

-Board-certified plastic surgeon Dr. Lapaine at Ann Arbor Plastic Surgery specializes in facelift surgery.
-He will discuss your concerns with you, assess your anatomy, and develop a customized plan to help you achieve the appearance you’re looking for.
-His goal is a natural rejuvenation that will remind you of how your face used to look.
+Our board-certified plastic surgeons at Ann Arbor Plastic Surgery specializes in facelift surgery.
+They will discuss your concerns with you, assess your anatomy, and develop a customized plan to help you achieve the appearance you’re looking for.
+The goal is a natural rejuvenation that will remind you of how your face used to look.
 At Ann Arbor Plastic Surgery, we believe in super-specialization, so each surgeon performs only a selection of procedures to ensure they are performing each surgery with the highest level of expertise.

 Continue reading or contact us online to learn more about Michigan facelift surgery at Ann Arbor Plastic Surgery.